-In the quantum regime though, it is still an open question whether the deep structure of the classical NNs could be reproduced with VQCs.
-In that direction, there are proposals for quantum learners that function more in the sense of classical kernel methods \cite{data_re-uploading, huang2020power,schuld2021quantum} and do not allow to build deep structures.
-Classical kernel methods can be regarded as shallow architectures \cite{towardAI} since they employ non-linear maps on the data inputs but perform linear regression and the actual optimization, therefore, is convex.
-The same idea can be applied to quantum kernels, where the non-linear map is provided by the embedding of the data on a quantum circuit and its measurements, but the actual optimization is again done with linear regression over these kernels.
-In \cite{data_re-uploading} it was suggested to also parametrize the quantum kernel function $\phi(x) = \phi_{\bm{w}}(x)$ with a set of parameters $\bm{w}$ which are part of the learning process, which makes the optimization non-convex but it can still be regarded as shallow.
+In the quantum regime though, it is an open question whether the deep structure of the classical NNs could be reproduced with VQCs.
+For example, there are proposals for quantum learners that function more in the sense of classical kernel methods \cite{data_re-uploading, huang2020power,schuld2021quantum} and do not allow to build deep structures.
+Classical kernel methods can be regarded as shallow architectures \cite{towardAI} since they employ non-linear maps on the data inputs.
+They perform linear regression and the actual optimization, therefore, is convex.
+The same idea can be applied to quantum kernels, where the non-linear map is provided by the embedding of the data on a quantum circuit and its measurements, the actual optimization though, is again done with linear regression over these kernels.
+In \cite{data_re-uploading}, they also suggest to parameterize the quantum kernel function $\phi(x) = \phi_{\bm{w}}(x)$ with a set of parameters $\bm{w}$ which are part of the learning process, which makes the optimization non-convex but it can still be regarded as shallow.